wdawson/okta.github.io/_source/_posts/2015-04-14-android-unit-testing-part-3.md

 There are a lot of dependency injection frameworks for Android out
 there: Dagger, RoboGuice, SpringAndroid, Guice, and Transfuse are a few.
-I won’t go into a detailed comparison, but I like Dagger the most because it provides compile time injection, and doesn’t influence runtime (specifically startup time) too much.
+I won't go into a detailed comparison, but I like Dagger the most because it provides compile time injection, and doesn't influence runtime (specifically startup time) too much.

 Again, here there are detailed tutorials at the end of this post and